-- Crafts (ceramics, glass, wood & metal working)
+• Crafts (ceramics, glass, wood and metal working)

-You will have access to our specialist workshop where you will be given expert guidance on safe usage of all the machines and tools available, including our new technologies such as the laser cutter and 3D printer.
+You will be given expert guidance on safe usage of all the machines and tools available, including our new technologies such as the laser cutter and 3D printer.
 You will learn how to communicate your three dimensional designs effectively with digital programmes such as 2D TechSoft, Fusion 360 and Adobe PhotoShop.

 You will learn how to work to scale and how to create perspective drawings by hand.
 Using the work of other artists and designers is essential to expand your creative knowledge and inspire your ideas.
 You will create visual research, through observational drawing from life, as well as taking photographs of inspirational objects from which you will base your designs.
 You will explore the complex issues within design today, how these impact humanity and how you could improve the world around you through your designs.